MoserMichael/cstuff/all/blog/_posts/2014-12-02-effective-modern-cpp.md

 C++11: mark as deleted; this way usage of copy constr. just does not compile.

-basic\_ios( const basic\_ios & ) = delete; // c** way to mark the function as not callable ; also convention is to declare this public - compiler will then tell that this is not callable (calling private would be another compilation error)
+basic\_ios( const basic\_ios & ) = delete; // C++ way to mark the function as not callable ; also convention is to declare this public - compiler will then tell that this is not callable (calling private would be another compilation error)

 &gt; Want to prevent some template instantiation for some specific types from happening? use deleted